-Medical Protection Society (MPS) has recently submitted our response to the review of Good Medical Practice carried out by the General Medical Council (GMC) .
+Medical Protection Society (MPS) recently submitted a response to the review of Good Medical Practice (GMP) carried out by the General Medical Council (GMC).
+Patricia Canedo, Policy and Public Affairs Manager, breaks down the new additions to GMP and Medical Protection's response to the amendments.

 Good medical practice is the GMC’s central piece of guidance.
 It sets out the professional behaviours and standards expected of doctors practising in the UK.
 It is also one of the tools used by the GMC in its fitness to practise processes.